felipecsl/ktnes/README.md

 Please clone Oboe and put it in the same directory as ktnes, eg.:
 `~/code/ktnes` and `~/code/oboe`.

+## Kotlin/Native implementation

+The emulator implementation using Kotlin/Native is not functional yet.
+To build the Android native library implementation, run:

+`./gradlew android:native-lib:copyLibs`

 If you did that correctly, you should be able to build and run directly from Android Studio.

 ## Status